insighio/docs/content/cloudplatform/ui/transformations/_index.en.md

 ### Transformation Info

 To see transformation information, click on a transformation row in the transformations list view.
+The view contains 3 information cards:

-The top card of the transformation info view shows general information on the rule.
-The bottom right card shows all formulas information and the bottom left card shows formula execution status information per formula and device.
+- The top card shows general information on the rule: its name as the card title, its ID, description, number of devices, number of formulas and creation and update dates.
+- The "Formulas" card (bottom-right) shows all formulas information
+- The "Status" card (bottom-left) shows formula execution status information per formula and device.
+This is particularly useful for monitoring.
 In case of errors, a helpful error log is shown in each case.
 Convenient filters are also provided to filter for a particular formula or device.

 ![Transformation Info](/images/transformations/transformation_info.png)

 From this page, users can update or delete a transformation, provided that they have the appropriate project access rights.

+### Transformations Limitations

+In the current implementation, the transformation rules are applied on each received message independently (for the configured devices).
+This means that the service does not keep any state of previously received messages and therefore users cannot define rules that will be applied across subsequent messages.
+For example, it is not possible to define a transformation that calculates the moving average of a measurement, which requires to take into account a window of the last n received messages.

+Moreover, if a device does not send all the required first-level measurements for a formula, the formula execution will fail and an error message will be shown in the transformation info view.
+For example, if a formula depends on two first-level measurements (A and B) and the device sends measurement A every hour and measurement B every 15 minutes, the formula will generate a result every hour, when both measurements will be present in the incoming message.